mickahouan/obsidian-mcp-server/README.md

     npm install
     npm run build
     ```
-3. Configure the server using environment variables and run it using `node build/index.js` (see Configuration section below).
+3. Configure the server using environment variables (see Configuration section below).

+4. Configure your MCP client settings (e.g., `claude_desktop_config.json` or `cline_mcp_settings.json`) to include the server.
+See the Configuration section for details.

 ### Option 2: Install via npm (as a dependency or globally)